awslabs/aws-mysql-jdbc/README.md

 4. DBeaver will respond: `Artifacts Found: 1`.

-5. (Optional) Edit the following queries under `Advanced parameters` tab.
-These custom queries help DBeaver to enable database selector in UI.
+5. (Optional) To enable database selector in the UI, you can add custom queries to DBeaver.
+Go to the `Advanced parameters` and edit the following queries:

    ```bash
    Get active database: select database()
    Set active database: use ?